Skip to main content

 Practice Problem 2.3

-Sec 2.2: Inference for Population Mean
+Inference for a Population Mean

 Investigation 2.4: The Ethan Allen